 Claremont Loop is a very popular hike nestled in the foothills of the LA National Forest, but only the locals really know about it.
 It features a nice overlook with multiple benches flanked by towering mountain ranges that make a person feel completely submerged in mother nature.

 Claremont Loop is an easy 5-mile hike located in Claremont Hills Wilderness Park.
 The trail features an overlook that offers Claremont city views and as far as Catalina Island.
 Parking is $5 on weekdays and $7 on weekends.
-There are restrooms located throughout the trail and in the parking lot.
+Restrooms are located throughout the trail and in the parking lot.

 Map of Claremont Loop

 powered by Advanced iFrame.
 Get the Pro version on CodeCanyon.